LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/one-to-many.rst

       model.addAttribute("events", eventRepository.findAll());
    }

-If no ``categoryId`` is passed in, we carry out the same behavior as before, displaying all events in the view.
+If no ``categoryId`` is passed in, we carry out the same behavior as before, passing all events into the view.

 Update 3: Ensuring the Category Object Exists
 +++++++++++++++++++++++++++++++++++++++++++++